-In October 2016, in less than a week, the Burundian authorities took a series of dramatic actions demonstrating the radicalized nature of the regime: the denouncing of a UN report on human rights critical of the regime, three UN experts and the African Union being declared personae non grata, the suspension of cooperation with the UN High Commissioner for Human Rights, the withdrawal from the International Criminal Court (ICC), and the suspension of five Burundian organizations defending human rights including ITEKA.
-Moreover, it is to be feared that this breaking of ties with the international community heralds a new intensification of repression and crimes against citizens who are considered hostile to the regime.
+In October 2016, in less than a week, the Burundian authorities took a series of dramatic actions demonstrating the radicalized nature of the regime: the denouncing of a UN report on human rights quite damning of the regime; three UN experts and the African Union being declared personae non grata; the suspension of cooperation with the UN High Commissioner for Human Rights; the withdrawal from the International Criminal Court (ICC); and the suspension of 5 Burundian organizations defending human rights including ITEKA and the exclusion of 5 others.
+Moreover, it is to be feared that this breaking, now completed, with the international community heralds a new intensification of repression and crimes against citizens who are considered hostile to the regime.
 Any reaction of armed opposition groups or neighboring countries - in particular Rwanda - to ensure the protection of civilian populations could signal mass murder, genocide or a new and deadly civil war.

 This spate of rash actions by the Burundian authorities comes after more than a year of attempts by the African Union, the UN and the international community to urge the government and the opposition to participate in political dialogue, which is now stalled.
 Several mediators have been unable to soften the government's position.
-It is not so much that the Burundian authorities benefit from the backing of African countries and the international community, as it is a question of international context: the clash between proponents of nationalism invoking state sovereignty to thwart any interference and, on the other hand, proponents of a much too-selective interventionism, unable to offer a suitable alternative to the downward spiral of abuses committed by the increasingly reclusive Burundian regime.
+It is not so much the fact that the Burundian authorities benefit from the backing of African countries and the international community, as it is a question of international context: the clash between, on the one hand, proponents of nationalism invoking State sovereignty to thwart any interference - to the point of accepting what is unacceptable - and, on the other hand, proponents of a much too-selective interventionism, unable to offer a suitable alternative to the downward spiral of abuses committed by the Burundian regime, increasingly reclusive.
 And yet, positive measures have been adopted by the European Union and countries such as the United States, Belgium, and France.
 The African Union sent a commission of inquiry to Burundi and made a list of sanctionable individuals, which has not been made public.
 It also sent just under 70 military and human rights observers, who cannot operate on the ground.
-Burundi has systematically obstructed all decisions of the AU and the UN since the onset of the crisis; the situation seems to be blocked while there are currently a multitude of crises in Central Africa and the country has limited strategic interest for powerful countries.
-President Nkurunziza is counting on the passivity of some African leaders who are reluctant to denounce authoritarianism in Burundi, since they employ similar tactics to retain power in their own countries.
+Burundi having systematically obstructed all decisions of the AU and the UN since the onset of the crisis, the situation seems to be blocked, whilst the country has but limited strategic interest for powerful countries, and there are currently a multitude of crises in Central Africa.
+President Nkurunziza is equally counting on the passivity of some African leaders who are reluctant to denounce authoritarianism in Burundi, since they employ similar tactics to retain power in their own countries.

 For many observers, only a blatantly visible catastrophe will lead the international community to intervene in Burundi, with the African Union at the forefront.
-Remember that neither the African Union succeeded, in early 2016, to send in an African peacekeeping force composed of 5,000 men (MAPROBU), nor did the United Nations send a police force of 228 men in July 2016.
+Remember that the African Union had failed, in early 2016, to send in an African peacekeeping force composed 5,000 men (MAPROBU) nor did the United Nations send a police force of 228 men in July 2016.